sboday/edx-documentation/en_us/data/source/internal_data_formats/rdx/rdx_retrieval.rst

 RDX request ID to the project.

 EdX provides a single RDX data package for each approved project.
-The RDX package contains all SQL table and event data for all of the courses in the project.
+The RDX package contains all of the data files, after the :ref:`data obfuscation procedures<Data Obfuscation Procedures for RDX>` are applied, for all of the courses in the project.
 On AWS, data czars can identify the RDX packages by request ID.

 .. _Amazon S3 Buckets and Directories for RDX Data: